christophhart/hise_documentation/glossary/custom_lookandfeel.md

 | `obj.text` | the button text. |
 | `obj.value` | the toggle state. |

-In addition to these properties, all the colour properties from the interface designer are available to:
+In addition to these properties, all the colour properties from the interface designer are available too:

 - `obj.bgColour`
 - `obj.itemColour1`